bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 ### Deploying to Google Play Store

-If you add **Google Play Deploy** step to your workflow (after the **Android Sign** Step), your signed APK will get uploaded to Google Play Store.
+If you add **Deploy to Google Play** Step to your workflow (after the **Android Sign** Step), your signed APK will get uploaded to Google Play Store.

-Before you'd use the **Google Play Deploy** Step, make sure you have performed the following tasks:
+Before you'd use the **Deploy to Google Play** Step, make sure you have performed the following tasks:

 1. Upload the first APK manually to Google Play [using the Google Play Console](https://support.google.com/googleplay/android-developer/answer/113469?hl=en).
 2. [Link](https://developers.google.com/android-publisher/getting_started) your Google Play Developer Console to an API project.